Prevention of Diabetic Foot Ulcers

 Diabetic foot ulcers lead to amputation and mortality

-Diabetic foot ulcers lead to amputation and mortality, and thus, it is very important to prevent them.
-At the Advanced Wound Healing Institute, we offer advanced wound care for your feet and legs.
+Diabetic foot ulcers are a leading cause of amputation and increased mortality, making early prevention and advanced treatment essential.
+At the Advanced Wound Healing Institute, we specialize in cutting-edge wound care to promote faster healing and protect your feet and legs.

 American College of Foot and Ankle Surgeons